rcarver/config/README.md

 * __Pattern__ A reusable concept that makes up a Blueprint or another Pattern.
 All Pattern operations are idempotent.
 * __Fact__ A bit of information about a Node that cannot be changed, such as memory or IP address.
+(MC: But this stuff can change, there are very few things that can't change.)
 * __Variable__ A part of a Blueprint that may be configured.
 Variables may be set on either the Node or Blueprint.
 * __Service__ A long running application, generally managed by Upstart.
+(MC: It seems very specific to use upstart here, I don't think you should favor one init system over another.
+It also seems odd to mention Service at this high of a level, what about files or scripts?)
   A Service may be notified that something it depends on has changed.
 When that happens the Service typically restarts.
 * __TODO__ is monitoring/alerting a core concept?